-Secondly, we would be better off using the “Technology-Driven Development” as a measure of total optimization.
+Secondly, we would be better off using “Technology-Driven Development” as a measure for total optimization.
 To optimize totally, it is necessary to see the whole project.
-The leader of the improvement (or the Agile Coach) ought to behave as a coordinator, rather than a mere workforce to do that.
-Additionally, it is very useful to get support from managers for keeping the whole picture.
-Numerical measurement is a key factor to collaborate with managers.
+The leader of the improvement strategy (or the Agile Coach) ought to behave as a coordinator, rather than a mere workforce to do that.
+Additionally, it is very useful to get the support from the managers for understanding the whole picture.
+Numerical measurement is a key factor for collaborating with managers.

-Finally, it is judicious to use the “Technology-Driven Development” as a measure to achieve results by the team, not by the leader.
+Finally, it is judicious to use “Technology-Driven Development” as a measure to achieve the results by the team, not by the leader.
 The leader often feels the temptation to achieve personally.
-However, this “false” achievement-oriented attitude takes the team away the ability to solve problems by themselves.
-The more the team achieves, the more the growth is sustainable.
+However, this “false” achievement-oriented attitude disables the team to solve the problems on its own.
+The more the team achieves, the more the growth sustains.

-The automation and techniques are powerful but difficult because they can achieve short-term results easily.
+The automation and development techniques are powerful but difficult because they can achieve short-term results easily.
 However, short-term effects are not sustainable.
-To make effects long-term, it is necessary to grow the team continuously.
+To make effects long-lasting, it is necessary to grow the team continuously.
 That is to say, we ought to grow an agile culture.
 The “Technology-Driven Development” has the possibility to grow an agile culture.
-On the other hands, it is judicious to improve the mechanism continuously by itself.
-It is the key factor to make the mechanism sustainable.
+On the other hand, it is judicious to improve the mechanism continuously by itself.
+This is the key factor to make this mechanism sustainable.

 Conclusions

-I have described the “Technology-Driven Development”, a mechanism to drive streamlining, learning and collaboration in the software product development team using automation and techniques like CI/CD, TDD and BDD.
+I have described the “Technology-Driven Development”, a mechanism to drive streamlining, learning and collaboration in a software product development team using automation and development techniques like CI/CD, TDD and BDD.
 We can drive each element spirally.
 This mechanism can also grow a voluntary and continuously improving culture.
-A number of people who does not have any experiences of agile tend to introduce agile processes and mindsets at first without any technical backbones and fail.
-Technical backbones like CI/CD and test automation enable to lead effective learning and elicit voluntary improvements from team members.
-“Technology-Driven Development” will be a good backbone to support and enhance agile processes and mindsets.
+A number of people who do not have any experiences with agile tend to introduce agile processes and mindset at first without any technical foundation and therefore fail.
+The technical foundations like CI/CD and test automation enable effective learning and elicit voluntary improvements for team members.
+“Technology-Driven Development” will be a good foundation for supporting and enhancing agile processes and mindset.

-On the other hand, there is room to improve the mechanism.
-There are challenges which cannot be solved by only technical excellence and working software.
+On the other hand, there is room for improving the mechanism.
+There are challenges which cannot be solved by technical excellence and working software only.
 We should not ignore the organizational and/or cultural traditions.
-We need to get support from all as many as possible of members and stakeholders, rather than forcing the achievements.
-Leader of the improvement should act as a coordinator, not a mere workforce.
-Numerical measurement will support it.
+We need to get support from all team members and stakeholders, rather than forcing the achievements.
+The leader of the improvement strategy should act as a coordinator, not a mere workforce.
+Numerical measurement will support this.

-Finally our young team members released the Android and iPhone applications successfully.
+Finally our young team members released the Android and iOS application successfully.
 After that, some other teams started adopting the “Technology-Driven Development” mechanism.
-Currently it is usual to use this idea as a way of growing the agile culture in our teams and organizations.
+Currently this is the preferred way for growing an agile culture in our teams and organizations.

-I firmly believe that I intend to strengthen the “Technology-Driven Development” thoroughly and continuously to strengthen our team members, organizations and company.
-Furthermore, I would improve “Technology-Driven Development” by itself iteratively and incrementally to make the mechanism sustainable.
+I firmly believe that “Technology-Driven Development” helps to strengthen our team members, organizations and company thoroughly and continuously.
+Furthermore, I want to improve “Technology-Driven Development” by itself iteratively and incrementally to make the mechanism more sustainable.

 REFERENCES